manydeps/cxxbuild/README.md

 Each of them should build some specific demo project, without any issues.

+## Test summary for demos

+- demo/project1: runs on linux, osx and windows* (bash only)
+- demo/project2: runs on linux, osx and windows (bash and cmd)
+- demo/project3: runs on linux, osx and windows* (bash only)

+(*) Some limitations on windows/cmd are related to fmt dependency on cmake, not cxxbuild.

 ## Running demo 1 (explained)

 `python3 cxxbuild.py demo/project1`